AnAnonymousProject/DRFUZZ/README.md

 ## The Structure

-- coverages: baseline coverages and the input evaluation to calculate the diversity in DRFUZZ
+- coverages: baseline coverages and the input evaluation to calculate the diversity in `DRFuzz`

 - dcgan: the GAN-based Fidelity Assurance Technique